Kapendev/joka/README.md

 Because I prefer to support older compilers and keep my code C-like.

-### Why not use X nogc library?
+### Why are you not using X library?

-Because it's one less dependency for me to manage.
-I also prefer code that looks like C, whereas most people write code that looks like C++.
+Because I prefer code that looks like C, whereas most people write code that looks like C++.

-* Most of them love RAII.
-I don't.
-* Most of them love templates.
-I don't.
-* Most of them love compile time flags.
-I don't.

-I like to complain about things, so yeah.
-If you love templates, then use them.
-I support you.
+Oh, and compile times.
+Joka compiles **blazingly fast** compared to similar libraries!